orbitalpay/.github/profile/README.md

 ## Samvad

 Samvad is the place to have meaningful conversations.
 It is cross-chain and supports token incentives.
 It was our project for EthIndia 2023.

-## BulidFi

-BuildFi helps developers to raise funds for their projects from day 1.
-BuildFi uses information stored on multiple chains.
-This was our project for Scaling Ethereum 2024.